cszhengzhang/Pubdate/README.md

-This is a single webpage for '[Selected Papers](https://cszhengzhang.cn/SelPub)' of '[Dr. Zheng Zhang's Homepage](https://cszhengzhang.github.io/)'.
+This is a single webpage for '[Full Papers](https://cszhengzhang.cn/Pubdate)' of '[Dr. Zheng Zhang's Homepage](https://cszhengzhang.cn)'.